evidence-dev/evidence/sites/docs/docs/core-concepts/data-sources/index.md

 #### Inside your Evidence Project

-We recommend setting up a `sources` folder in the root of your Evidence project to store CSV files.
+Evidence looks for CSV files stored in a `sources` folder in the root of your Evidence project.
 You can then query them using this syntax:

 ```sql
 select * from 'sources/myfile.csv'